taseikyo/PyQt5-Apps/README.md

 [Bilibili Kit](bilibili-kit) is an app to download video, cover and  'bullet screen' from [bilibili](https://www.bilibili.com/).

-maybe you can try [this one](https://github.com/LewisTian/bili-box)
+maybe you can try [this one](https://github.com/LewisTian/bili-box) :flags:

 <div align="center">
     <img src="images/Bilibili-Kit.png" alt="Bilibili Kit"  title="Bilibili Kit" />